LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 #### How do I disable a survey bot?

 If you need to temporarily remove a survey bot from your customer traffic flow, you can disable the bot.
-To do this, set the **Enable Bot** slider to Off in the bot's [Bot Settings](conversation-builder-bots-bot-basics.html#configure-bot-settings).
+To do this, set the **Enable Bot** slider to Off in the bot's **Bot Settings**.

 #### Are survey bots supported in text-only channels?